AliKHaliliT/Cattle-Body-Parts-Dataset-for-Object-Detection/README.md

     </a>
 </p>

-A YOLOv7X model has been trained using the dataset, and you can access the trained weights through [this link](https://huggingface.co/alikhalilit98/Cattle-Body-Parts-Dataset-for-Object-Detection/blob/main/yolov7_cattle_parts_final.pt).
+A YOLOv7X model has been trained using the dataset and achieved a mAP of 99.6%.
+You can access the trained weights through [this link](https://huggingface.co/alikhalilit98/Cattle-Body-Parts-Dataset-for-Object-Detection/blob/main/yolov7_cattle_parts_final.pt).

 <!--
 ### Acquisition